-Baker College, Michigan’s largest private, not-for-profit college and top private transfer school in the state, and Henry Ford College (HFC), a student-centered, evidence-based public community college, signed an official articulation agreement at a virtual ceremony on Dec.
+Baker College, a private nonprofit college based in Michigan, and Henry Ford College (HFC), a student-centered, evidence-based public community college, signed an official articulation agreement at a virtual ceremony on Dec.
 17, 2020.

 The articulation, or credit transfer, agreement provides HFC students with resources for a simplified and streamlined pathway to bachelor’s degree studies at Baker College.
 It ensures a smooth curriculum transition, minimizing loss of credits and duplication of coursework.
 Additionally, Baker will waive any new student application fees for eligible students admitted in connection with the HFC articulation agreement.
 Baker College also offers specific scholarships for transfer students, including the Trustees Transfer Scholarship, with up to $9,000 per year available to eligible students.